anaconda/anaconda-linter/README.md

 ## Testing the Anaconda Linter

-Make sure that your `conda-lint` environment is activated, then:
+Make sure that your `anaconda-linter` environment is activated, then:

 `pytest tests` OR `make tests` (if you would like to see test reports)